yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ### **What Is Curry?**

 > - Currying is transforming a function with multiple arguments into a sequence of nesting functions.
 It returns a new function that expects the next argument inline.
+> - We can use currry to reuse function instead of creating function repeatedly.

 ```
 // Before currying